-We are a coalition of NGOs and menstrual health experts around the world committed to ensuring menstrual equity in our lifetime.
+We are a coalition of NGOs and menstrual health experts around the world committed to advancing menstrual health.

 Days for Girls International is an award-winning NGO that increases access to menstrual care and education by developing global partnerships, cultivating social enterprises, mobilizing volunteers, and innovating sustainable solutions that shatter stigma and limitations for women and girls.
 Days for Girls envisions a world where people have knowledge, products, and supportive environments to manage their periods.